 Faith in God allowed my discovery of how sun avoidance had created disease in my body.
-It was through being lead to an understanding of vitamin D that I am now fully recovered from a multiple of diseases.
+It was through being lead to an understanding of vitamin D and all the nutrients that I am now fully recovered from a multiple of diseases.

-I am a mechanical engineer with an earnest appetite for solving extremely complex problems.
-My favorite pursuit is in the area of energy and thus the reason for a MS degree that specialized in heat transfer and fluid flow.
+I am a mechanical engineer (BSME, MS Engineering) with an earnest appetite for solving extremely complex problems.
+My favorite pursuit is in energy and thus the reason for a MS degree that specialized in heat transfer and fluid flow.
 But you know, in the pursuit of the quality of life and not career rewards, I have reinvented myself several times and now I am retired and do home inspections (an extremely physical task) to support my writing.
 Below is a short story of my discovery of how I was deficient in vitamin D that was originally written in 2005.
 I was excited when I wrote it because I was recovering my health.
 Thanks for reading. –Mark, October 2017

 For years I have followed the advice of the medical industry in staying out of the sun.
 This advice was enforced as law from my mother because I grew up on a farm in North Carolina and had two heat strokes, one at 4 and another at 15.
 She was absolutely adamant about the fact that I should wear long sleeve shirts and a pith helmet to keep the heat down and the sun away as I worked in the fields.
 I married in 1975 and my wife, a medical technologist, insisted that I wear sunscreen anytime that I went into the sun, as I am an avid golfer.

 The first real failure of my spine came in 1992 when I had a bulge of a disc in my cervical vertebrae that caused severe pain and numbness in my back and arm.
 My neurosurgeon was very conservative in his approach and had me wear a soft collar for months and do traction at night.
 This worked well enough to avoid surgery.
-It is interesting to note that the neurosurgeon remarked that, “your spine looks like that of a sixty year old man.”
+It is interesting to note that the neurosurgeon remarked, “your spine looks like that of a seventy-year-old man.”
 I was forty-one at the time.

 The second failure came in 1998 when driving back from Richmond; I knew that I could not mentally avoid the pain and still function.
-After a quick trip to an orthopedic surgeon, referred by my PCP, I was sent for an MRI two days latter and received a call that afternoon.
-The radiologist that had read the MRI said that it was the worst rupture of the L4-L5 Lumbar disc that he had seen and the patient could still walk.
+After a quick trip to an orthopedic surgeon, referred by my primary care physician, I was sent for an MRI two days later and received a call that afternoon.
+The radiologist that had read the MRI said that it was the worst rupture of the L4-L5 Lumbar disc that he had seen, and the patient could still walk.
 The surgeon suggested that I could sever my spinal cord by just getting into a car.
-I had surgery two days latter.
+I had surgery two days later.
 I had a second surgery in 2003 as the same disc ruptured again.
-The pain continues and I was looking at lumbar fusions and cervical surgery.
+The pain continued, and I was looking at lumbar fusions and cervical surgery.

 I then began my quest for spine health after the first surgery.
 I consumed large amounts of minerals and anything else that would help my spine as ‘the nutrient of the day’ was marketed.
 However, my real finding came very serendipitously.

 A friend of mine asked me to help him determine the percent of American households that had central air conditioning.
 I quickly delivered for him the percent of households with air conditioning from 1980 until 2001.
 With my normal inquisitive mind, I noticed that the rate of increase in air conditioning looked very familiar to me.
 It was about two months later that I read an article on the increase of obesity in America and there was that same rate of increase.
 Thinking that perhaps it was just coincidence, I went for several months until a day that I was trying to relieve pain without taking any more pain meds.
-To focus my attention away from pain, I did a correlation analysis between the two sets of data(there was too much pain to consider other entertainment).
+To focus my attention away from pain, I did a correlation analysis between the two sets of data.

 To my surprise there was better than a 99% correlation.
 Thinking that I had made a mistake, I manipulated the data in lots of different ways and the worst case was a 96% correlation.
-Upon telling my college aged daughters, 3rd year pharmacy and 1st year premed, I was immediately informed that just because there was a correlation did not mean there was a cause and effect.
+Upon telling my medical daughters, I was immediately informed that just because there was a correlation did not mean there was a cause and effect.
 A graph of the findings can be viewed at this post; Back Pain and the Beginning of Hope.

-As my spine got healthier it actually lead to more pain as all of the nerve roots tried to find new homes.
-This took about six months as my pain level reduced to the point in September 2005 to where I am off of all pain meds.
-It looks like I have successfully avoided more back surgeries.
-I now vary in height between 6’ and 6’-1”.
+As my spine got healthier it led to more pain as all the nerve roots tried to find new homes.
+This took about six months as my pain level reduced to the point in September 2005 to where I was off all pain meds.
+I had avoided more back surgeries.
+I varied in height between 6’ and 6’-1”.